Jaguo415/AG_test/README.md

 # Additional Comments & Road Blocks

-* Comment: Some additional data like "Duration of Stay" so we could figure out when the spot was open again would be useful.
+* Comment: Some additional data like "Duration of Stay" so we could figure out when the spot has "free time" knowing when spots are open again would be useful.
+So we can figure out white areas, and fill it with new customers.
 * Comment: There is only 1 phone number per row of data.
 If 1 phone number = 1 customer then, the dataset could be more variation as repeating customers are not being accounted for.

 * Roadblock: PostgreSQL not compatable with Tableau Public.
 Due Limited to only using google sheets....
 Full Version of Tableau allows for SQL server connections.